This low carb honey mustard sauce requires just three ingredients, and is the perfect blend of flavors. Keto and sugar free recipe.

 But I recently tested two sugar free honey products – with very mixed results!

 The first honey I tried was Nature’s Hollow.
-I’ve never seen this in stores, but you can buy it for $5.99 from Netrition, or an (untempting) $11.39 from Amazon for the same amount!
+I’ve never seen this in stores, but you can buy it for $6.09 from Netrition, or an (untempting) $14.95 from Amazon for the same sized bottle!

-I was excited to try this brand for two reasons: it is sweetened with xylitol – a long-time favorite sweetener of mine, and also it is 1g net carbs per tablespoon.
+I was excited to try this brand for two reasons: it is sweetened with xylitol – a sweetener that I've used for over a decade, and also it is 1g net carbs per tablespoon.
 It’s an all-natural product, and in my taste test it really DID taste natural.
 But, not exactly like honey!
 It was thinner than expected and darker than normal honey.
 It was fine.
 It was OK.
 But I was disappointed.

 My best conclusion is that it probably depends what you want the honey for.
 If you want to drizzle it over low carb pancakes or waffles and aren’t opposed to maltitol – then no question, go with the Honey Tree.
 But, if you want a more natural product, and you’re mixing it into a sauce or dressing, then I think you’ll get the honey flavor and sweetness from Nature’s Hollow that you want, with fewer carbs.